seanmerrow/ecf/_posts/pitching.md

 * The catcher, whether that be a parent, coach or team catcher should let the pitcher go through her full warm-up routine at her own pace.
-She doesn't need to be told when to move to the next drill, when to practice different pitches, and when to stop. of course the warm-up works both ways.
+She doesn't need to be told when to move to the next drill, when to practice different pitches, and when to stop.
+Of course the warm-up works both ways.
 If the catcher wants to work on something with the pitcher, she should communicate that so both are happy with the warm-up.
 * If she won't be the starting pitcher, but will be pitching later in the